Abbegubbegum/equal-democracy-nextjs/BUDGET_README.md

 1. Check that `ANTHROPIC_API_KEY` is set in `.env.local`
 2. Ensure PDF is in Swedish (or update prompts in `ai-extractor.js`)
-3. Check PDF format is compatible with `pdf-parse` library
+3. Check PDF file size is under 10MB (upload limit)
 4. Review Claude API console for errors
+5. Claude reads PDFs natively - no additional dependencies needed!

 ### Treemap Not Rendering